Prerequisites

 - Nursing staff perform a brief delirium screen daily (e.g., 4AT screen).

-- Nursing staff perform a breathalyser test.
+- Nursing staff perform a breathalyser test (or if unavailable, an alternative screening method for recent alcohol consumption).
 All patients must have an undetectable BAL to qualify for further benzodiazepines.

 - Basic observations are taken (HR, BP, RR, temperature).